Izzilab/MatriCom-analyses/CS/README.md

 write.csv(pops, paste0(out.d, "/", "HKid_default_Pop Contrib.csv"), row.names = F)
 ```
-This section will produce the following results in `results-output/`:
+This section produces the following results in `results-output/`:
 * [0] `MATRISOME_Hs-Mm_masterlist.csv`
 * [1] `HKid_default_Div-Cat.csv`
 * [2] `HKid_default_Pop Contrib.csv`

 ---

-### CASE STUDY PART 2
+### Part 2 - FIBROBLAST COMMUNICATIONS
-Next, we take a subset of communications from the full network in which fibroblasts are one of the communicating populations [3] and find the frequency of each population pair.
-We then determine the contribution of communications per partner population to the full fibroblast network [4], the fibroblast Matrisome-Matrisome communication network [5], and the fibroblast Matrisome-Non.matrisome communication network [6], relative to the size of both populations in the original sample scRNA-seq dataset.
+Next, we took a subset of communications from the full network in which fibroblasts are one of the communicating populations [3] and found the frequency of each population pair.
+We then determined the contribution of communications per partner population to the entire fibroblast network [4], the fibroblast Matrisome-Matrisome communication network [5], and the fibroblast Matrisome-Non.matrisome communication network [6], relative to the size of both populations in the original  scRNA-seq dataset.

 ```R
 # Fibroblast Partner Contribution